schulzi66/ng-overlay-container/README.md

 <br>

 ### Usage
+#### Global
+The overlay can be displayed in the viewport unrelated to any origin element by using `NgOverlayContainerConfiguration.useGlobalPositionStrategy = true`.

+#### Flexible
-The overlay can be attached to any HTMLElement via #origin
+The overlay can also be attached to any HTMLElement via #origin

 In your HTML: